AdobeDocs/id-service.it-IT/help/implementation-guides/opt-in-service/getting-started.md

 title: Configurazione del servizio Opt-in
 exl-id: 6e8a6531-9924-4523-a842-cb4614a7a7a0
 source-git-commit: 06e935a4ba4776baa900d3dc91e294c92b873c0f
-workflow-type: tm+mt
+workflow-type: ht
-source-wordcount: '0'
+source-wordcount: '908'
-ht-degree: 0%
+ht-degree: 100%

 ---